imstack/features/README.md

 # Features

-Features are the technicals building blocks of Inmemori revenue model.
-It's through them that we monetize the service. we can think of them as revenue streams.
+Features are the technical building blocks of InMemori revenue model.
+It's through them that we monetize the service.
+We can think of them as revenue streams.

-Every time a feature is used, a new `Order` object is created.
+Every time a feature is used, a new `order` object is created.
-An `order` object contains the relevant informations associated with that interaction.
+An `order` object contains the relevant information associated with that interaction.

 Each feature is assigned a unique key, and possible settings.